Welcome! Here you’ll find a few examples of some of the projects we’ve been considering in this workshop.

-Next the students learn an art technique for creating perfectly symmetrical paper cutouts – in this case in the shape of an amphora. ( Later, we’ll use this same method to make hearts, butterflies, paper dolls, stand-up animals, and other cut paper projects. ) The technique for this amphora project involves carefully folding a piece of paper in half and placing/matching the folded paper’s midline to the straight side of a pattern that shows half of the symmetrical object being produced – in this case, the amphora.
+Next the students learned an art technique for creating perfectly symmetrical paper cutouts – in this case in the shape of an amphora. ( Later, we’ll use this same method to make hearts, butterflies, trees, paper dolls, stand-up animals, and other cut paper projects. ) The technique for this amphora project involves carefully folding a piece of paper in half and placing/matching the folded paper’s midline to the straight side of a pattern that shows half of the symmetrical object being produced – in this case, the amphora.
 The pattern is carefully traced with a pencil and then the student cuts along the resultant line.
 Next they unfold the paper.
 A perfectly symmetrical object should result!
 As scaffolding for my first graders, I often made symmetrical templates (not halves) out of a distinctive color, labeled these as PATTERNS, and then instructed the children to match the pattern to the folded rectangular construction paper fold to fold before doing the tracing of the curving contour of the amphora.
 That made the task much more intuitive for some of them.
 I also cut a path through the base of the handle or handles for less advanced students.
 For more skilled youngsters, I taught them how to cut a hole right in the center of the handle area – a nice skill to learn for those who were ready.
 (STEAM Aside for teachers: Can you envision how physically matching a piece of material to its template and cutting out objects to create symmetrical forms could help build students’ cognitive and motor memories of this process?
 Can your principals, school boards and student families understand this as well?.
 Do you see how this sort of activity can generate a useful foundation for later conscious insights and verbal formulations that will be useful for science learning?
 Can you imagine how these kinesthetic activities could possibly make the idea of RNA and DNA transcription more richly evocative and meaningful when your youngsters learn about this in 6th grade life science, or when they encounter (on a larger scale) processes such as mitosis, cell division or budding eukaryotes?

 Here are several sample amphoras that first grade students cut out and then decorated with their own original banded patterns.
 Unlike this young artist, some students this age are not as concerned with developing beautiful banded patterns that continue all across the amphora.
 And this is to be expected.
 I might try to encourage such children to continue the patterns a little further across the width of the object, but if that isn’t their plan, I certainly have learned to accept that.

 This assignment is often followed by a 3 D clay project in which the children construct little thumb pots (without handles) using air dried clay (ideally) or good quality modeling clay.
 We discuss radial symmetry and balance with regard to the form of these small vessels.
 The children add bands of beautiful, encircling, incised patterns (usually using simple straight elements such as x’s, and v’s or plain verticals, diagonals, and / or horizontals).
 I show them how they can also create interesting 3 D crenelated patterns around the clay lip by simply applying pressure, using their fingers directly, or a twig, a pencil, or clay tools.
 Some of the incised patterns they produce are inspired by illustrations of NE Woodland Native American clay cooking pots from a thousand years ago.
 The reference illustrations are taken from an excellent book published by the Lincoln Historical Society in Massachusetts with support from the Massachusetts Archeological Society.
 Here’s the basic citation.
-Braun, Esther K. and David P. Lincoln Center, Massachusetts: Lincoln Historical Society, 1994.
+Braun, Esther K. and David P. The First Peoples of the Northeast.
+Lincoln Center, Massachusetts: Lincoln Historical Society, 1994.

 This is a project that was typically part of the first or second grade curriculum.